kmatlik/seq-data-processing/README.md

 ```
 arg1 = absolute path to sample sheet (xlsx file)
 arg2 = absolute path to output directory
-arg3 = type of sequencing data; one of the following values: "ATAC", "ChIP", "RNA", "nRNA"
+arg3 = type of sequencing data; one of the following: "ATAC", "ChIP", "RNA", "nRNA"

 Example:
 ```